 Damsel in Distress: Her kind, as well as fairies, were being taken by the mages for use in their rune experiments.
 You free her after choosing a path to go on.

-Does This Remind You of Anything?: When you click on any part of her body, she will give a soft moan as if she's being turned on.
+Does This Remind You of Anything?: When you click on any part of her body aside from her shackles, she will twitch and give a soft moan as if she's being aroused.
 The game lampshades this through Tiki, who, considering spirits and fairies are kin, doesn't seem to think highly of you when you do it.

 Sole Survivor: Although she mentions that there have been other spirits that were kidnapped, you never encounter them, implying that she was just left there after the mages retreated when they heard you storming the tower.

 Troll: He supposedly points out the "safest" route out of the Lost Woods, which winds up including a boat ride through a river full of whirl pools and killer fish, an underground cave filled with the undead, and a battle with an interdimensional Eldritch Abomination.
 By the end, even the Narrator suspects the Hermit intentionally led you on the most dangerous path.
 He didn't.

 Two Roads Before You: He actually says this almost word for word.
 He refers to them as "the path to glory" and "the path of the coward".
 The path of the coward, however, is the one noted above as the most dangerous path out of the forest.
 What he considers the path of glory leads to a horrible monster that sits Atop a Mountain of Corpses, while the area right before it is littered with bones.

 A wizard and colleague of Lucain's, who seems to have disappeared from his Underground Labyrinth.

 Horrible Judge of Character: Whether he had clear state of mind or not by this point, he decided siding with an evil cult and making a pact with the Demon King of the setting was totally going to work out.

 In the Back: Betrayed and killed Lucain to steal his black rune stones.